fernandaroeg/darknet_ros_CUDA11.7enabled/installation_guide.md

  ### **4. ROS Configuration**

 4.1 Install ROS [noetic](http://wiki.ros.org/noetic/Installation)

 4.2 Set up [catkin_ws](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

 4.3 Set SSH key for git if needed

-4.4 Clone this version of the repo with the recursive flag --recursive (bc there is a submodule)
+4.4 Clone this version of the repo with the recursive flag --recursive.
+This is needed to clone also the contents in the darkent folder which contains the darknet library as a submodule pointing to another repository.

 	cd catkin_workspace/src